ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 The user can call `kdbGet()` often even if the configuration or parts of it are already up to date.
 This can happen when applications reread configuration in some events.
-Examples are signals (SIGHUP is the signal used for that on UNIX systems.
+Examples are signals (SIGHUP is the signal used for that on Unix systems.
 It is sent when the program's controlling terminal is closed.
 Daemons do not have a terminal so the signal is reused for reloading configuration.), notifications, user requests and in the worst case periodical attempts to reread